docker/docs/content/compose/networking.md

 By default Compose sets up a single [network](../engine/reference/commandline/network_create.md) for your app.
-Each container for a service joins the default network and is both reachable by other containers on that network, and discoverable by them at a hostname identical to the container name.
+Each container for a service joins the default network and is both reachable by other containers on that network, and discoverable by the container name.

 > **Note**
 >